-As one of the youngest capital cities in Europe, the city of Bratislava as it is called now has spent the last thirty years developing an identity of its own.
-Now the city is free from the clutches of various empires and socialism and it’s transforming into a modern, fast-developing metropolis.
+Bratislava has an unusual and unique history that lends to its charm.
+As one of the youngest capital cities in Europe, the city of Bratislava has spent the last thirty years developing an identity of its own.
+Now the city is free from the clutches of various empires and socialism.
+It’s fast transforming into a modern, fast-developing metropolis.

-It’s complicated past means that if you dig a little deeper you’ll find that the locals are quite resourceful!
-The city and its increasingly multi-cultural community of Slovaks, international students and expats like us and from neighbouring countries have together changed the story of this small but important city.
+Its complicated past means that if you dig a little deeper you’ll find that the locals are quite resourceful!
+The city and its increasingly multi-cultural community of Slovaks, international students and ex-pats like us.
+They come from neighbouring countries and all over the world.
+Moreover, together they are developing the story of this small but important city.

 What is there to do in Bratislava?

 When you first arrive, if you’re like us the first thing you want to do is a walking tour.
-Fortunately Bratislava is made for getting about on your feet, but that doesn’t mean you’re limited to that specific mode of transport!
+Fortunately, Bratislava is built for getting about on your feet.
+However, that doesn’t mean you’re limited to that specific mode of transport!

-These are two companies started by locals who offer some very unique ways to get to know the city, and the history of Slovakia in an extremely entertaining way.
+These are two companies by locals who offer some very unique ways to get to know the city.
+They cover the history of Slovakia in an entertaining way.

-This is a concept not unique to the city, but it’s definitely a different way to explore Bratislava.
-These are Escape Rooms situated in the Jewish Quarter and the guys at BrainTeaseLava have developed a City Tour game.
+This is a concept that’s not unique to the city, but it’s definitely a different way to explore Bratislava.
+These are escape rooms in the old Jewish Quarter.
+The guys at BrainTeaseLava have also developed a City Tour game.

-Just like a normal escape room, the idea is to follow a set of clues and mini quests around the city to try and find the whereabouts of a missing man who may or may not have a connection to the secret police.
+Just like a normal escape room, the idea is to follow a set of clues and mini-quests around the city.
+You are tasked to try and find the whereabouts of a missing man.
+However, he may or may not have a connection to the secret police!

-You’re given his backpack full of things to help find him and along the way you’ll read interesting facts about the city as well as have fun trying to decipher the clues.
+You’re given his backpack full of things to help find him.
+Along the way, you’ll read interesting facts about the city as well as have fun trying to decipher the clues.

-It can be done in groups of up to 5 in a team and it will take you through the historic old town, and when we did it there was a free pancake at one of our stops!
+It can be done in groups of up to 5 in a team.
+It will take you through the historic old town, and when we did it there was a free pancake at one of our stops!

 Cost – €49.00 (max 5 people per team)